 The following table describes and quantifies the potential payments that we would provide to our NEOs in connection with termination of employment for good reason, cause, and/or change in control.
-For Mr. Urness, his employment concluded on February 19, 2021, as discussed further above.
-The amount in the table below represents actual payments made and the value of acceleration of vesting for certain equity awards per his Separation Agreement.
-For Messrs.
-Boor and Dragash, in determining amounts payable, we have assumed that the termination of employment and/or change in control occurred on April 3, 2021.
-The amounts that would actually be paid to Messrs.
-Boor and Dragash upon a termination of employment would depend on the circumstances and timing of termination or change in control.
+The amounts that would actually be paid to an NEO upon a termination of employment would depend on the circumstances and timing of termination or change in control.

-The terms "Good Reason", "Cause" and "Change of Control" are defined in the executives' employment agreements.
+The terms "Good Reason", "Cause" and "Change in Control" are defined in the executives' various employment agreements.
 All severance payments under the employment agreements are conditioned upon the delivery and non-revocation of a customary release by the executive in favor of the Company.
 Each of the employment agreements include customary provisions concerning the timing, limitation and alteration of payments to comply with Section 409A of the Internal Revenue Code.

-Consistent with the SEC's rules and regulations concerning executive compensation disclosure, the potential value of Messrs.
-Boor and Dragash's benefits assumes that the termination occurred on April 3, 2021, and with a closing stock price of \$232.41 per share on the last business day of fiscal year 2021.
-The value of the acceleration of stock vestings was computed based on the closing price of our stock on the last day of fiscal year 2021 for each equity award affected.
+Consistent with the SEC's rules and regulations concerning executive compensation disclosure, the potential value of benefits payable assumes that the termination occurred on April 2, 2022, and with a closing stock price of \$243.84 per share on the last business day of fiscal year 2022.
+The value of the acceleration of stock vestings was computed based on the closing price of our stock on the last day of fiscal year 2022 for each equity award affected.
 Total termination benefits represent payments for severance, non-compete and non-disclosure covenants.
-The potential values set forth below for Messrs.
-Boor and Dragash do not include the value of COBRA premiums for medical and dental benefits.

 Executive Officer Voluntary Termination by Executive Without Good Reason (\$) Voluntary Termination by Executive With Good Reason (\$) Termination by Company Without Cause (\$) Termination by Company With Cause (\$) Death or Disability (\$) Change in Control (\$)

-William C. Boor 6,364,884 6,364,884 3,100,445 10,578,459
+William C. Boor 8,183,433 8,183,433 3,805,131 13,155,054

-Daniel L. Urness 1,690,641
+Allison K. Aden 656,656 656,656 1,554,886

 Matthew A. Niño

-Lyle D. Zeller
+Brian R. Cira

-Mickey R. Dragash 1,270,466 1,270,466 445,881 1,581,092
+Mickey R. Dragash 1,630,639 1,630,639 566,265 1,935,101

-Paul W. Bigbee
+Paul W. Bigbee 570,985